 One report per group is to be handed in, and you should describe in your own words how the problem was solved.
 It is not allowed to copy parts of another groups report or computer code!
 The answers to the questions in the assignment should be given in the main report.
+(Not in your computer printouts.)
 Relevant print-outs and plots should be included in the report.
 Computer code should be held available on request.

-State your name, personal number and email address on the front of the report.
+State your name, personal number and email adress on the front of the report.

-A written report (printed out on paper) should be handed in to the instructor before 13.15, Friday, December 3.
+A written report (printed out on paper) should be handed in to the instructor before 13.15, Thursday, November 29.
 Note that this deadline is sharp.
 Directly after there will be oral presentations.
-Some students will be randomly selected for oral presentation of the assignment at the beginning of the exercise session, so it is necessary to attend that session to get the bonus points.
+Some students will be randomly selected for oral presentation of the assignment at the beginning of the exercise session, so it is necessary to attend that session to get all the bonus points.
 (Note that the assignment is completely voluntary, but that a correct report that is handed in in time will grant you bonus points at the final exam.)
 A correct solution and participation in the presentation will grant four bonus points on the exam.